LangChain

 ★★★★☆

-Agent engineering stack spanning open-source frameworks, LangGraph orchestration, and LangSmith observability.
+Agent engineering stack spanning open-source frameworks, LangGraph orchestration, deployment, and observability.

 Category automation

-Pricing Open-source libraries plus LangSmith platform pricing: Developer $0/seat, Plus $39/seat/month, Enterprise custom, with usage-based billing for traces and deployments
+Pricing Open-source libraries plus LangSmith pricing: Developer $0/seat, Plus $39/seat/month, Enterprise custom, with usage-based billing for traces, deployments, Fleet runs, and sandboxes

 Status active